tac550/SlickScan/README.md

-# Roboarchive
+# SlickScan

 This is an experimental desktop document scanning tool (implemented as a SANE scanner frontend).

-The goal is to allow very fast scanning of multiple documents which were placed at-once into a scanner with a feeder system.
+The goal is to allow very fast scanning, organization, and saving of multiple documents which were placed at-once into a scanner with a document feeder.

-The interface should allow users to group pages into documents and save and organize them as pages continue to be processed by the scanner.
+The interface allows users to group pages into documents and save them as pages continue to be processed by the scanner.

 ## Compatibility